Sanjana11092004/Image-to-Pencil-Sketch/replit.md

 ## Overview

 This is a full-stack web application that converts uploaded images into pencil sketches.
-The application consists of a React frontend built with Vite and Tailwind CSS, and a FastAPI backend that handles image processing using OpenCV and PIL.
+The application consists of a React frontend built with Vite and custom CSS, and a FastAPI backend that handles image processing using OpenCV and PIL.
 Users can upload images, preview them, convert them to pencil sketches, and download the results.

+**Status: ✅ FULLY FUNCTIONAL** - Successfully deployed and tested with real images (August 16, 2025)

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**August 16, 2025 - Application Complete & Working**
+- Fixed all Vite configuration issues for Replit deployment
+- Resolved CORS and host blocking problems
+- Added proxy configuration for seamless frontend-backend communication
+- Removed TailwindCSS dependencies and implemented custom CSS styling
+- Fixed PIL Image.LANCZOS compatibility issues
+- Successfully tested with multiple image formats (PNG, JPG)
+- Application now fully functional with drag-and-drop upload, real-time conversion, and download capability

 ## System Architecture